Anytime-Valid Tests of Group Invariance through Conformal Prediction: Applications and Extension

-Consider testing whether the data we observe are drawn from a spherically symmetric distribution, i.e. $\mathcal{X}=\mathbb{R}$ and $G_n=\mathrm{O}(n)$, where $\mathrm{O}(n)$ is the orthogonal group in dimension $n$~\cite[see e.g.][Chapter 4]{fourdrinier2018shrinkage}.
-Testing for spherical symmetry has many applications.
-Under the additional assumption that data are i.d.d., it is equivalent to testing whether the data is generated by a zero-mean Gaussian distribution.
-Needless to say, this is one of the most common statistical assumption.
-This follows from the fact that any distribution on $\reals^\infty$ for which the marginal of the first $n$ coordinates is spherically symmetric for any $n$, can be written as a mixture of i.i.d. zero-mean Gaussian distributions~\citep[Proposition 4.4]{diaconis1987dozen,bernardo2009bayesian}.
-It follows that any process that is a supermartingale under zero-mean Gaussianity is also a supermartingale under spherical symmetry.
+Consider testing whether the data we observe are drawn from a spherically symmetric distribution, i.e., $\mathcal{X}=\mathbb{R}$ and $G_n=\mathrm{O}(n)$, where $\mathrm{O}(n)$ is the orthogonal group in dimension $n$.
+Testing for spherical symmetry is equivalent to testing whether the data are generated by a zero-mean Gaussian distribution.
+This follows from the fact that any distribution on $\reals^\infty$ for which the marginal of the first $n$ coordinates is spherically symmetric for any $n$, can be written as a mixture of i.i.d. zero-mean Gaussian distributions~\citep[Proposition 4.4]{bernardo2009bayesian}.
+It follows that any process that is a supermartingale under all zero-mean Gaussian distributions is also a supermartingale under spherical symmetry and vice-versa.
 This implies that, for the purpose of testing with supermartingales, the two hypotheses are equivalent.
 We show how this fits in our setting, and deffer the application to regression to the Supplementary Material.

-To see that this type of symmetry fits our framework, i.e. that Definition~\ref{def:seq_groups} is fulfilled, consider the inclusion of $\mathrm{O}(n)$ in $\mathrm{O}(n+1)$ given by
+We now check that testing spherical symmetry fits in our setting, i.e., that Definition~\ref{def:seq_groups} is fulfilled.
+Consider the inclusion of $\mathrm{O}(n)$ in $\mathrm{O}(n+1)$ given by